Project Organize Refresh. A 31-day challenge to quickly and easily declutter and organize your home’s most used areas to start off the new year.

 The following week will build on the previous one, so at the end of the eight weeks, we will have eight new habits and systems running that will help us have the mental and physical space to do a deep declutter on our homes.

-After the eight weeks are up, I will be sharing a specific area of my home that I am doing a deep declutter and organizing project each month.
+After the eight weeks are up, I will be sharing a specific area of my home where I am doing a deep declutter and organizing project each month.
 I will share tips and tricks and budget-friendly ideas to help you organize your home, too!

-Project Organize Refresh Worksheet
+Free Printable Project Organize Refresh Worksheet

 I am so excited to have you join me on this journey.
 Grab your free Project Organize Refresh worksheet below to get started.
+This year I have included a general worksheet that you can use any time of the year and a 2022 specific calendar if you are joining us in January.

 This download is for personal use only.
 Do not share the direct link to the .pdf/.jpg file.
 Please link back to the original post when sharing.